Keto Diet Mastery: Your Comprehensive Guide to The Ketogenic Diet

 By default, your body generates energy from carbohydrates (glucose), which are stored as glycogen in your muscle tissue and liver (6).
 You store enough carbs for approximately 24 hours worth of energy (7).
 Most of us easily replenish our carb stores by eating fruit, vegetables, grains and legumes, so our carb “fuel tanks” rarely get low and we continue burning glucose for energy.

 In the case you do run low on glucose, your body will switch gears and begin converting stored fatty acids to ketones, which can be used as a secondary energy source (8).
-This is why the ketogenic diet is so effective for weight loss.
+This is why the ketogenic diet is known to support weight loss.
 Instead of starving yourself, you’re training your body to burn fat for energy.

 Since carbs are your body’s first choice for energy, the only way to get your body to burn fat for fuel is by getting your body into ketosis.
 Without stored glucose, your body has no choice but to dip into your fat stores and begin converting those fatty acids to ketones when you need energy (9).